 SASAtrend:

-Red is one of the protagonists.
-The colors we love this season are washed-out pastels such as antique pink, sea green and lavender bring a playful mood and a smart alternative our summer color palette!
-Also burnt colors like biscuit, tobacco and henna together with neutral tones and animal prints like zebra and leopard play an important role this Spring/Summer.
+Red is one of the protagonists, for sure.
+The colors we love this season are washed-out pastels, such as antique pink, sea green and lavender, which bring a playful mood and offer a smart alternative to our summer color palette!
+Also burnt colors, like biscuit, tobacco and henna, together with neutral tones and animal prints, like zebra and leopard, play an important role this Spring/Summer.

 Showroom Li-Lu: